 “It’s hard to really point the finger at those [high-profile] individuals just because the other guys didn’t get caught,’’ he said.

-((*)UPDATE: This hypothetical from Eno Sarris at Fangraphs is dead on:
+((*)UPDATE: A hypothetical from Eno Sarris at Fangraphs:

 Say you’re in a market-leading law firm.
 You’re eligible for partner.
 You survey the scene, and see that many of your peers are banking more hours than you.
 They’re madmen, clocking 16-hour workdays, and yet their output is not suffering.
 In fact, they’re killing it.
 All the adoration of the younger lawyers is directed in their direction, and they’re taking on huge cases, sometimes many at a time.
 As a senior associate, you’ve been successful, but you’re also an ambitious guy, and you can feel your grip on that partnership slipping.
 How are they doing what they’re doing?
 One day you catch an paralegal talking about how all the associates are using ephedrine and adderall, and how the drugs help them stay up and get work done – even calling them the “new coffee.”
 They are prescription drugs, and abusing prescription drugs is against the law.
 But your firm doesn’t drug test, and there’s been no institutional talk against the drugs.